KSDK Internship Info

 We highly encourage each intern to make a total commitment to the experience and stay through the conclusion of that semester's program.
 During the school year, we anticipate 20-25 hours will be spent at KSDK.
 We are also extremely flexible when it comes to a student's schedule.
 We work with each student to guarantee a quality experience, getting school work done and spending enough time here to understand the business.

 Each intern has tasks in a variety of areas on all of our platforms.
-The areas include the assignment desk, the sports office, the special projects area of the newsroom, our websites, the community relations office, the "Show Me St. Louis" team and a host of other options.
+The areas include the assignment desk, sports, ksdk.com and social media, marketing and graphics, "Show Me St. Louis" and also spending time with producers, photographers, multimedia journalists and anchor/reporters.
 Students apply to the program only, not a specific area.

 Additionally, time is given to observation so a student can concentrate on an area of interest and meet with leaders inside the station.